Two of the features that make the cannabis plant so special are its smell and taste. For this, we must thank terpenes.

 Terpenes are compounds that add to the flavour and scent of marijuana, changing how cannabinoids bind to their receptors, thereby altering their effects on the person.
 Terpenes originate in the same part of the cannabis plant as CBD, THC, and other cannabinoids.

 CBD and THC are the most commonly known cannabinoids that make up the cannabis plant.
 Terpenes-which may be totally new to you are the natural aromatic oils in the cannabis plant that let off the different smells, tastes and produce different effects on your body.
 Sometimes even just smelling cannabis can change how you feel.
-Terpenes, just like CBD and THC interact with your body to produce a range of beneficial effects when boiling at certain temperatures.
+Terpenes, interact with your body to produce a range of effects when boiling at certain temperatures.

 Here is a description of some of the common terpenes molecules in weed, which vary by strain: